offconvex/offconvex.github.io/_posts/2015-12-01-mission-statement.md

 ---
 layout: post
 title: Mission statement
-date:       2015-12-01 08:30:00
+date: {}
 summary: What this blog is about
-visible:    False
+visible: false
+published: true
 ---

 There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.